 The digital phenomenon that has 18% of people bidding cheerful goodbyes to all the trying aspects of the nine-to-five grind is definitely remote working.
 It comes with a ton of benefits for both companies and their employees, with flexibility, time-saving, talent pooling and cost effectiveness counting among some of the best advantages of the remote working lifestyle.

 Despite this, working from home can come with a very particular set of challenges.
 The danger of becoming too comfortable at your place of work is all too real.
-In this blog post, we explore all the bad habits you can pick up when working from home.
+In this blog post, we explore all the working from home bad habits you can pick up – and how to avoid them.

 #1 Poor sleeping habits